-Relevant issues will be addressed through Relationships Education (for all primary schools) and Relationships and Sex Education for all secondary pupils and health education (for all pupils in state funded schools) is mandatory from September 2020.
-All children should be safeguarded from potentially harmful and inappropriate online material (online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying.

-Relevant issues will be addressed through other areas of the curriculum.
+- 1. This school understands the importance of delivering an effective safeguarding curriculum which includes: - 2.
+Healthy and respectful relationships. - 3.
+Boundaries and consent. - 4.
+Stereotyping, prejudice, and equality. - 5.
+Body confidence and self-esteem, wellbeing and resilience. - 6.
+How to recognise an abusive relationship, including coercive and controlling behaviour. - 7.
+The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support. - 8.
+What constitutes sexual harassment and sexual violence and why these are always unacceptable. - Relevant issues will be addressed through Relationships Education (for all primary schools) and Relationships and Sex Education for all secondary pupils and health education (for all pupils in state-funded schools) is mandatory from September 2020.
+All children should be safeguarded from potentially harmful and inappropriate online material (online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth-generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying. - Relevant issues will be addressed through other areas of the curriculum.
 For example, circle time, English, History, Drama, PSHE, Art and assemblies.

-Online safety
+Online Safety

-This School is committed to meeting the requirement to keep pupils safe when using technology.
+- This School is committed to meeting the requirement to keep pupils safe when using technology.
 We believe the whole school community can benefit from the opportunities provided by the internet and other technologies used in everyday life.
-The school's online Safety Policy supports this by identifying the risks and the steps we are taking to avoid them.
-The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-Content: being exposed to illegal, inappropriate, or harmful content; for example pornography, fake news, racism, misogyny, self harm, suicide, anti-semitism, radicalisation and extremism

-Contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial, or other purposes

-Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending, and receiving explicit images (e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - 1.
+Content: being exposed to illegal, inappropriate, or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial, or other purposes. - 3.
+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and

-Commerce; risks such as online gambling, inappropriate advertising, phishing, and/or financial scams.

-Our schools expectations for responsible and appropriate conduct are set out in the schoolonline safety policy and acceptable use policies (AUP) which we expect all staff and pupils to follow.
+- 4. Commerce: risks such as online gambling, inappropriate advertising, phishing, and/or financial scams. - Our schools' expectations for responsible and appropriate conduct are set out in the school online safety policy and acceptable use policies (AUP) which we expect all staff and pupils to follow.